Frequently Asked Questions

 Q: How is Escape Hardware Different?

 We pride ourselves in sourcing only the best in bolts, t-nuts, wrenches (and more) directly from the manufacturers.
-That means we require all our manufacturers to provide us with Material Test reports, Certificates of Conformance, and 4,490lbs Lab Test Reports of Tensile Strength…with each shipment.
+That means we require all our manufacturers to provide us with Material Test reports, Certificates of Conformance.
 This ensures our hardware can handle any abuse your climbing wall throws at them.

 Q: How Many Holds Do I Need for a Wall?